 For policies on the reporting of reviews (for example on the discussion of results, the use of tables and figures, and the naming of studies), authors must follow the recommendations of the Cochrane Handbook for Systematic Reviews of Interventions.

-Other references suggested for use in systematic reviews
+References suggested for use in systematic reviews follow below.

 Als-Nielsen B, Chen W, Gluud C, Kjaergard LL.
 Association of funding and conclusions in randomized drug trials: a reflection of treatment effect or adverse events.
 JAMA 2003;290:921-8.